Scott Wright (footballer): Rangers

 Wright signed a pre-contract agreement with Rangers in January 2021, with the move to the Glasgow side to be completed during the summer of 2021.
 Aberdeen agreed to sell him to Rangers on 1 February for £175,000, with Ross McCrorie's scheduled move in the opposite direction also brought forward.
 Wright made his debut for the club a week later in a Scottish Premiership match against Hamilton Academical on 7 February.
 He scored his first goal for the club on 21 April 2021, in a 1–1 draw with St Johnstone.

 A starter in the 2022 UEFA Europa League Final which Rangers lost in a penalty shootout to Eintracht Frankfurt, Wright came off the bench to score his side's second goal in their 2–0 victory over Hearts in the 2022 Scottish Cup Final three days later.
 A proposed transfer to Turkish team Pendikspor fell through in the summer of 2023.

 Birmingham City

 Wright made his first move into English football on 30 August 2024, when he joined recently relegated EFL League One club Birmingham City on a three-year contract; the fee was undisclosed.
 He marked his debut the following day at home to Wigan Athletic with the winning goal scored in stoppage time.

+Dundee (second stint)

+On 2 February 2026, Wright returned to the Scottish Premiership in his second stint on loan with Dundee until the end of the season.
+On 11 April, Wright scored his first goal for Dundee in 2,520 days to help them earn a point away to Kilmarnock.